Anonymous vs. Confidential Surveys: Everything you need to know

 Use a Trusted Survey Tool

-And if you’re promising anonymity… remove IPs, metadata, anything traceable.
-Otherwise, it’s not really anonymous, is it?
+And if you're promising anonymity, remove IPs, metadata, anything traceable.
+Otherwise, it's not really anonymous, is it?

 Limit Who Can Access the Data

+If the survey's confidential, limit access to a tight group.
 Say that upfront.
-“Only our People Ops lead will review individual responses.”
+"Only our People Ops lead will review individual responses."
+People want to know their data isn't floating through Slack channels.

 Don't Ask for Unnecessary Personal Details

+If you don't need names or emails, don't ask.
 If you do?
 Say why.
-And explain how it’ll be stored and used.
+And explain how it'll be stored and used.

 Communicate the Purpose and Outcome